 Catholic Youth Formation (CYF)

-The term “Catholic Youth Formation” (CYF) has been adopted at St. Charles to replace the more traditionally established “Confraternity of Christian Doctrine” (CCD) as the title of our religious education program for grades C4 & C5 and grades 1—11.“Catholic Youth Formation” more appropriately defines the focus of the religious education programs for today.
+The term “Catholic Youth Formation” (CYF) has been adopted at St. Charles to replace the more traditionally established “Confraternity of Christian Doctrine” (CCD) as the title of our religious education program for grades K4 & K5 and grades 1—11.“Catholic Youth Formation” more appropriately defines the focus of the religious education programs for today.
 The goal of CYF is to help develop educated faith-seekers, who are both aware of-and actively involved in their faith.
+The Catholic Formation at St. Charles is a collaborative program with St. Romans Parish.

 Our Formation Program